mithra62/grid-pagination/README.md

 `limit`
 How many Grid items you want per page

+`url_segment`
+The number the pagination URL segment comes from. (optional, default is 3)

 `prefix`
 The string you want to delineate your pagination from others.
 Defaults to `G` (for Grid)